2sic/2sxc-docs/2sxc Docs Generator/net-code/index.md

 # C#, Razor & Dynamic Code (WIP)

-When people implement solutions using 2sxc, most of their server-side code will be written in C# to create one of the following:
+When people implement solutions using 2sxc, most of their server-side code will be written in C# to create `.cs` or `.cshtml` files in the App folder:

 1. Custom Razor templates (`_*.cshtml` files)
 1. Shared Razor snippets (`_*.cshtml` files)